H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - Decide, with communities, what MountainShares‑related information appears in The Commons:
   - Only aggregate flows?
   - Named recognitions for certain contributions (with consent)?
   - Visibility of systemic issues (for example, consistently under‑served areas or over‑burdened caregivers)?
+- For a small subset of sites and stories deemed historically significant by elders, pastors, organizers, and local historians, adapt mature Commons entries into Clio‑style public history entries, so that long‑term preservation and wider visibility live in a dedicated public‑history infrastructure rather than in bespoke code.

 **Roles**